Building a Culture at The University of Georgia SBDC

 Client focus is our primary responsibility.

 It is our responsibility to provide clients the information and educational advice that is in their best interests; not the best interest of ourselves, our funding sources or other stakeholders.
-If we act in the best interests of our clients, then we will always be okay.
+If we act in the best interests of our clients, then we will always be in good standings.
 Yes, we need to operate consistently with our mission, values and our SBA and host institutions’ policies and rules; however, our ultimate obligation is to the public we serve.

 Mutual trust and respect is essential.

-We each play a unique role within our immediate office and the organization as a whole.
+We each play a unique role within our immediate offices and the organization as a whole.
 We need to have confidence in and respect for each other’s competencies, motivations, and integrity to carry out our individual roles.
 We want to have the confidence and trust that every person and every program within the UGA SBDC is delivering the kind of service of which we can all be proud.
 It is also necessary for us to be confident that where there is a problem, it will be identified and addressed with timeliness and professionalism consistent with our stated values.
 Our confidential internal surveys, center review process and various task forces and committees are all ways in which we not only have the opportunity to share openly and honestly, but also the obligation to hold one another accountable.

 Accountability is our foundation.